Our Staff & Board

 She serves on the boards of some of the most prominent and powerful organizations working to advance justice and improve health care.
 Ness serves on the Executive Committee of the Leadership Conference on Civil and Human Rights (LCCHR) and co-chairs its Health Care Task Force.
 She serves on the Board of Directors of the Economic Policy Institute (EPI).
 She is a member of the Board of Directors and chairs the Consumer Advisory Council of the National Committee for Quality Assurance (NCQA).
 She is one of the first public members of the American Board of Internal Medicine (ABIM) Board of Directors.
 She was appointed by the U.S. Department of Health and Human Services to serve on the Guiding Committee of the Health Care Payment Learning & Action Network (HCPLAN) and co-chairs the HCPLAN Consumer & Patient Affinity Group, among many other influential boards and bodies.

-Ness graduated summa cum laude from Drew University with a Bachelor’s Degree in psychology and sociology.
-After completing graduate work in social welfare and public health policy, she received her Masters of Science from the Columbia University School of Social Work.
+Ness graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
+After completing graduate work in social welfare and public health policy, she received her Masters of Science from Columbia University School of Social Work.
 She worked in numerous capacities at the Service Employees International Union, first as director of adult education and career development efforts, and later conducting strategic planning and organizational development programs for local unions.
-In 1986, she moved to head up field operations for the National Abortion Rights Action League (NARAL), where she worked to revitalize the organization’s grassroots political capability and affiliate network.
-She became NARAL’s deputy director in 1989 and helped transform the organization into a major force in American electoral politics.
-She joined the National Partnership in 1991.
+She headed field operations for NARAL, where she worked to revitalize the organization’s grassroots political capability and affiliate network, before becoming its deputy director in 1989 and helping transform the organization into a major force in electoral politics.